 Train time: ~40 minutes

 Wiesbaden has this classy, elegant vibe that makes it feel a bit like a mini Vienna.
-It has a reputation as a spa town, and you can still visit the historic thermal baths like Kaiser-Friedrich-Therme.
+It has a reputation as a spa town, so still visit the historic thermal baths like Kaiser-Friedrich-Therme.

 Bonus Tip: Wiesbaden pairs well with a stop in Mainz if you want to hit two cities in one day.